-Author “Eat What Your Love, Love What Your Eat.”
+Author “Eat What You Love, Love What You Eat.”

-If hunger isn’t the issue, food isn’t the solution.
-The best way to get to the root of your craving is to have a conversation.
-And it goes a little something like this.
+If hunger is not the issue, food is not the solution.
+The best way to get to the root of your craving is to have a conversation that goes something like this:

-And a sub-question might be, when was the last time you ate?
+A sub-question to Question #1 might be, when was the last time you ate?
 It takes approximately 3-4 hours for your stomach to empty its contents into your small intestines.
-So...if only an hour-ish has passed and you're headed back to fridge, you either aren't really hungry or you didn't eat a balanced meal.
+If only an hour-ish has passed since you last ate and you're headed back to the fridge, either you are not really hungry or you didn't eat a balanced meal.

-Cravings are often connected to emotions, so sometimes you need to take a breath and check-in with what's going on inside.
-Are you stressed, lonely, bored, anxious, etc.?
-Connect with the emotion that may be hanging out underneath the sudden urge for Oreos.
+Cravings are often connected to emotions; sometimes you need to take a breath and check in with what's going on inside.
+Are you stressed, lonely, bored, anxious or something else?
+Connect with the emotion that may be hanging out underneath the sudden urge for Oreo cookies.

-Once you've identified the feeling, instead of food (which isn't going to solve the problem), what can you do to meet the true need?
+Once you've identified the feeling, instead of food -- which will not solve the problem -- what can you do to meet the true need?
 That's where Tip #2 comes in.

-Research says that cravings last between 3-10 minutes.
-It's different for everyone, but there is a window of time where that intense craving is ruling your brain.
-But once you deconstruct the need and replace it with a connected action, you are now in the driver's seat.
+Research has shown that cravings last between 3-10 minutes.
+It is different for everyone, but usually there is a window of time when intense craving rules the brain.
+However, once you deconstruct the need and replace it with a connected action, you now are in the driver's seat.

-If you're lonely, call a friend.
-If you're stressed, breathe, go for a walk, drink some tea, or find a funny Youtube video to get your laugh on!
-If you're bored, have a pop up dance party, journal, create, or dream!
+If you are lonely, call a friend.
+If you are stressed, breathe, go for a walk, drink tea, or find a funny YouTube video to get your laugh on!
+If you are bored, have a pop-up dance party, journal, create, or dream!

-A great tool is to create your Power 10.
-Make a list of 10 connected non-food activities that you can do when the cravings come.
-Put it on your fridge as a friendly reminder.
+A great tool is to create your Power 10 -- make a list of 10 connected, non-food activities that you can do when the cravings come.
+Put your Power 10 on your fridge as a friendly reminder.